How to Remove Seed Coat from Seedlings (Helmet Heads)

 What is a Seed Coat?

-You will likely already know what a seed coat is, but allow us a brief explanation.
-A seed coat, or seed husk, is the protective outer coat of a seed.
+A seed coat, or seed husk, is the protective outer coating of a seed.
 These vary in shape and size depending on the type of plant in question.

-For peppers, the seed coats are quite susceptible to becoming stuck on seedlings when they sprout.
-This phenomenon is also known as “helmet heads” because the seed coat resembles a helmet covering the first set of leaves.
+For peppers, the seed coats are very susceptible to becoming stuck on seedlings when they sprout.
+This phenomenon is also known as “helmet heads” because the seed coat resembles a helmet covering the first set of plant leaves.

-The first leaves on a seedling are known as the cotyledons (pronounced kah-du-LEE-dun), and they are the embryonic leaves.
+The first leaves on a seedling are known as the cotyledons (pronounced kah-duh-LEE-dun), which are the embryonic leaves.
 They provide the plant with energy to produce roots and a strong stem during early stage growth.

 Seed coat stuck on seedling